-

 The right of the people to engage in the cultivation of crops, the raising of livestock and poultry, the production of dairy and apiary products, the harvesting of timber, and other practices for the production of agricultural and forestry commodities is a valued and essential part of the State's heritage and shall be forever preserved for the public good, subject only to laws enacted by the General Assembly and rules adopted pursuant to authority granted by the General Assembly.

 SECTION 2.
-The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at a statewide general election to be held in November of 2026, which election shall be conducted under the laws then governing elections in the State.
-Ballots, voting systems, or both may be used in accordance with Chapter 163A of the General Statutes.
+The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at the statewide general election to be held on November 3, 2026, which election shall be conducted in accordance with the laws governing elections at that time.
 The question to be used in the voting systems and ballots shall be:

 [ ] FOR [ ] AGAINST